CONFIDENTIALITY IN INTERNATIONAL CONTEXT

 More detail provisions are given in the Recommendation No. R (97) 5 of the Committee of

-Ministers to Member States on the Protection of Medical Data
+Ministers to Member States on the Protection of Medical Data.
+According to Article 1 of

 the Recommendation it applies also to genetic data and Articles 4.7., 4.8. and 4.9. contain